MarcelWaldvogel/website/src/en/imprint.md

 ## Imprint

-Responsible for the content of these pages is the <strong>Zilp-Zalp GbR.</strong> You can reach us best by [e-mail](mailto:kontakt@zilpzalp.eu).
+Responsible for the content of these pages is the (non-commercial) <strong>Zilp-Zalp GbR.</strong> You can reach us best by [e-mail](mailto:kontakt@zilpzalp.eu).

 <pre>
 Zilp-Zalp GbR
-c/o KIProtect GmbH
+c/o Andreas Dewes
-Bismarckstr.
-10-12
+Sächsische Str.
+26
-10625 Berlin
+10707 Berlin
 </pre>

 ## Data protection

 The controller within the meaning of the GDPR is also <strong>Zilp-Zalp GbR</strong>.
 This website does not contain any self-loading third-party resources such as analytics trackers or embedded content.
 If such content (e.g. external videos) is used, this is only done with the explicit consent of the user.

-We do not collect any personal data.
+We do not collect any personal data on this website.